 Risk Factors

 The Resonac Group faces risks that could adversely affect our future performance, financial position, and cash flows, and we are working to put in place an improved risk management system to minimize these risks.
 The details will be explained in the next paragraphs.
-Although the following details have been partially updated as of the first half of the fiscal year ending December 2024 (June 30, 2024), they do not cover all risks associated with our group.
-We will also continue to monitor the impact of the situation in Ukraine and the unstable political situation in the Middle East on our business.
+Please note that these matters have been determined as of the date of submission of the securities report for the fiscal year ending December 2025 (March 25, 2026) and do not cover all risks relating to our group.
+We will also continue to closely monitor the impact of U.S. policies and the unstable political situations in Ukraine and the Middle East on our business.

 1. Risk management initiatives